dgraph-io/dgraph/wiki/content/get-started/index.md

 }
 ```

 That's it!
-In these two steps, we set up Dgraph, added some
+In these four steps, we set up Dgraph, added some
 data, set a schema and queried that data back.

 ## Where to go from here